rdoetjes/tuts/game31/README.md

 All the prints are removed and the game is played automatically, making sure to reset the game after each round and start with "player 1" (the first player).

-This proved my suspicion, that this game is onbalanced, since the person who starts first and plays a perfect game will always win!
+This proved my suspicion, that this game is onbalanced, and that the person who starts first and plays a perfect game will always win!
 ```
 gcc -O3 -o game_autoplay game_autoplay.c
 ```